“I think I should pay more taxes,” said no sole trader ever.

 Industry-specific deductions

-The IRD’s guidelines are actually just a starting point, and claimable expenses differ between industries and contexts.
+The IRD’s guidelines are actually just a starting point – claimable expenses differ between industries and contexts.
 For example:

-• A tradie can claim a hard hat they need to keep them safe.
+- A tradie could claim a hard hat they need to keep them safe – but not a judge

 Because of this, you can’t automatically claim everything your friends and family claim – their deductions might not be applicable to your industry.